zhullyb/monyhar/monyhar/docs/android_emulator.md

 ### Using Prebuilt CIPD packages

-Chromium has a set of prebuilt images stored as CIPD packages.
+Monyhar has a set of prebuilt images stored as CIPD packages.
 These are used by various builders to run tests on the emulator.
 Their configurations are currently stored in `//tools/android/avd/proto`.